Ab Initio Generalized Langevin Equation: Introduction

-The Mori-Zwanzig formalism is a general methodology for constructing effective models for any set of collective variables (CVs) and can in principle be made accurate.
-The idea is to project the original dynamics on the space of the CVs.
-This introduces two important new effects: memory, because the dynamics of the CVs is generally non-Markovian, and noise, due to the initial condition for the variables eliminated in the projection process.
-These effects are difficult to model accurately.
-As a consequence, in practical applications, one typically resorts to approximate forms such as the generalized Langevin equation (GLE) with simple memory and noise terms to describe the effective dynamics.
-Incidentally, the Landau dynamical equations can be regarded as an even more drastic approximation of the projected dynamics, using physical intuition to suggest the form of the effective model ~\cite{hohenberg1977theory}.
+Developing accurate and reliable meso-scale physical models is a long-standing problem ~\cite{muller2002coarse, provatas2011phase, saunders2013coarse}.
+In this context, the Mori-Zwanzig formalism~\cite{zwanzig2001nonequilibrium} stands out as a general methodology for constructing effective coarse-grained (CG) models for any set of collective variables (CVs) defined in terms of microscopic degrees of freedom, such as the atomic coordinates.
+The idea is to project the dynamics of the microscopic variables on the space of the CVs.
+Finding an approximate surrogate model for the formal projective dynamics requires knowledge of the free energy as a function of the CVs, and brings in two important new effects: memory, because CV dynamics is generally non-Markovian, and noise, associated with the initial condition for the variables eliminated in the projection process.
+These effects are difficult to model.
+As a consequence, one often resorts to simpler approximations for the effective dynamics, such as the Markovian Langevin equation (LE).